Boa-Snake-Robot/Boa-Manual/spine_protocol.md

 ### WARNING

-An event has occured in one of the links which does not prevent it from working as intended, but should be addressed before normal operation.
+An event has occurred in one of the links which does not prevent it from working as intended, but should be addressed before normal operation.

 The payload contains 1 byte